vyomasystems-lab/challenges-Mustafa-abdelhamid/level2_design/readme.md

 The design has the following bugs
 * ANDN instruction output doesn't match ANDN model output

-## Design Fix
-Updating the design and re-running the test makes the test pass.

 ## Verification Strategy
  The input data is randomised